 Listed below are eight areas where churches can implement all or part of member mission.
 The list is not complete but does give an idea of the wide range of possibilities.
-Give special thought to beginning with three or four of these activities: #s 2, 8, 9, 10, 14, 21, 36, 37, 38, 39, 40, 44, 48, 49, and 50.
-For a shorter list, see Basic Tools 13.
+Give special thought to beginning with three or four of these activities: numbers 2, 8, 9, 10, 14, 21, 36, 37, 38, 39, 40, 44, 48, 49, and 50.
+For a shorter list, see Basic Tools 13 (Moving member mission further into the congregational life).

 1. Form a worship committee to work with the clergy to implement some of the following options.